Fullerton India Credit Company Limited - Fair Practices Code Policy

 - Step 2:

-If the resolution you receive does not meet your expectations, please write to our Complaints Management Cell, Sneha Naveen (Manager – Customer Complaint Redressal) [email protected]
+If the resolution you receive does not meet your expectations, please write to our Complaints Management Cell, Shweta Bhutani (Senior Manager - Customer Complaint Redressal Cell) [email protected]

 *Please quote your Reference ID in your email, which is indicated in the subject line of the resolution in Step 1.
 You will receive a response within 7 business days of our receiving your communication.